jwikman/nab-al-tools/README.md

 #### NAB: Refresh XLF files from g.xlf

 Iterates the g.xlf file and updates all language xlf files.
+The default behavior is to insert the tags mentioned below.
+If the setting `NAB.UseExternalTranslationTool == true` the `state` attribute of `<target>` is modified instead.

 - The xlf files gets the same ordering as g.xlf
 - Translations marked as translate=no gets removed
-- Modified translations get's prefixed with [NAB: REVIEW]
+- Modified translations get's prefixed with [NAB: REVIEW] or `<target state="needs-adaptation">`.
-- New translations with the sames source language as g.xlf gets copied to target, but prefixed with [NAB: REVIEW]
+- New translations with the same source language as g.xlf gets copied to target, but prefixed with [NAB: REVIEW] or `<target state="needs-review-translation">`.
-- New translations with other source language than g.xlf is replaced with [NAB: NOT TRANSLATED]
+- New translations with other source language than g.xlf is replaced with [NAB: NOT TRANSLATED] or `<target state="new">`

+_Please create an issue if you have an opinion of how the target states should be used or if you wish to see more functionality that improves the workflow when working with translation tools._

 ![Refresh XLF files from g.xlf](images/gifs/RefreshFromGXlfCorrection.gif)